aliahunbaev/playfighter/content/posts/day-4.md

 there’s literally no room for that.

+someone in the gym asked us what we'd rate our semester out of 10.

+i said 6.5
+jaden said 5

+i think i'd actually say 5 too

+the girl asked us what could make it better in unison, jaden and i said "ME."

-i asked jaden for what he thinks my blindspot or weakness is that i would need to work on, as advice for since i’m about to turn 19 on saturday.
+at dinner, i asked jaden for what he thinks my blindspot or weakness is that i would need to work on, as advice for since i’m about to turn 19 on saturday.

 he said no weakness, which i anticipated since he’s my boy, but if he HAD to say something, it ended up being the same thing abdul told me two years ago.